Sale, Greater Manchester: Religion

 Sale is a diverse community with a synagogue and Christian churches of various denominations.
 The church buildings were mostly constructed in the late 19th or early 20th century in the wake of the population boom created by the arrival of the railway in 1849, although records show that the Church of St Martin in Ashton upon Mersey dates back to at least 1304.
 Before the English Reformation, the inhabitants of Sale were predominantly Catholic, but afterwards were members of the Church of England.
 Roman Catholics returned to the area in the 19th century in the form of Irish immigrants.
 Two of the three Grade II* listed buildings in the town are churches.
 The Church of St Martin, which was probably originally an early 14th-century timber framed structure, was rebuilt in 1714 after the church had been destroyed in a storm.
 The Church of St John the Divine was built in 1868, to the design of Alfred Waterhouse.
 There are three Grade II listed churches in Sale: the Church of St Anne; the Church of St Mary Magdalene; and the Church of St Paul.

 As of the 2001 UK census, 78.0% of Sale residents reported themselves as Christian, 1.4% Muslim, 0.7% Hindu, 0.6% Jewish, 0.2% Buddhist and 0.2% Sikh.
 A further 12.9% had no religion, 0.2% had an alternative religion, and 5.9% did not state their religion.
 Sale is part of the Roman Catholic Diocese of Shrewsbury, and the Church of England Diocese of Chester.
-Sale and District Synagogue is part of United Synagogue under the aegis of the Chief Rabbi of Britain, Jonathan Sacks.
+Sale and District Synagogue is part of United Synagogue under the aegis of the Chief Rabbi of Britain, Jonathan Sacks until his death in 2020.
 The only mosque in Trafford is the Masjid-E-Noor in Old Trafford, 3 mi away.

 Transport

 The Metrolink system connects Sale with other locations in Greater Manchester.
 Trams depart the town's three stations, including Sale station, least every 12 minutes between 07:00 and 22:30 daily.

 The nearest railway station is Navigation Road in Altrincham, from where trains run between Manchester Piccadilly, Stockport and Chester.
 Services run generally hourly on this line and are provided by Northern Trains.

-Bus routes operated by various companies, primarily Arriva North West and Stagecoach Manchester, provide services to Manchester and to Altrincham.
+Franchised Bee Network bus routes provide services to Manchester and to Altrincham.

 The A56 road runs between Chester and North Yorkshire via Sale, Manchester and Burnley.
 The M60 motorway, which encircles Manchester, can be accessed via junction 7, just to the north of Sale.
 The M56, which links Manchester with Chester, and the M62 motorway, between Liverpool to Hull, are about 4 mi away.
 The M6, which runs between Catthorpe Interchange in Leicestershire and Gretna, passes about 7 mi to the west.

 Manchester Airport, the busiest airport in the UK outside the London area, is located 4 mi to the south.